Someone to speak up for you (advocacy)

 What is advocacy and how can an advocate help me?

-Advocates can help you to make sure you’re views are heard; they are independent of social services and the NHS.
+Advocates can help you to make sure your views are heard; they are independent of social services and the NHS.

-Some of the things advocates can help with
+Some of the things advocates can help with, so you can:

 - talk about how you feel about your care